ludescher/MonoAotSample/README.md

 🛠️ This script downloads and sets up the required build environment.

-### 4. Build and Run the Project
+### 4. Build and Run the Sample

-Once configuration is complete, build and run the project with:
+Once configuration is complete, build and run the Sample with:

 ```bash
 ./run.cmake.sh